jbcoe/value_types/DRAFT.md

   allocators to be equal.

-* Like `optional`, `indirect` knows the type of the owned object so forwards comparison operators, hash to the underlying object.
+* Like `optional`, `indirect` knows the type of the owned object so forwards comparison operators and hash to the underlying object.

 * Unlike `optional`, `indirect` is not observably valueless: use after move is erroneous.
 Formatting is supported by `indirect` by forwarding to the owned